AggressivelyMeows/cfw-easy-utils-template/README.md

-# 🦄 Cloudflare Workers: Easy utils quick start
+# 🦄 Cloudflare Workers: Easy utils template
 *"The best way to start using Cloudflare Workers" ~ Totally not Ceru*

 A Wangler template to get started using `cfw-easy-utils`.
 Write cleaner, easier-to-read code without breaking a sweat.